vranac/hugo-blog/content/post/2016-06-07-adding-github-token-to-travis.md

 {{< /codecaption >}}

-Now, if you are a lazy person, you can add `--add` to the end of the command and travis gem will add what is needed to your travis configuration for the repo.
+Now, if you are a lazy person, you can add `--add` to the end of the command and Travis CI gem will add what is needed to your Travis CI configuration for the repo.

 IF you want to encrypt against a different repo, you can add the `-r` or `--repo` switch to the command, followed by repo slug(everything in the repo url after `http://www.github.com/`)